zenodotus280/BBCRadioDelay/README.md

     </authentication>
 ```

 Also find the following block of code and edit the `clients` and `sources` figures.
 These two figures are the limits of how many listeners your server will allow and how many radio streams your icecast2 will accomodate.
-If you don't know, you can make them 100 and 20 respectively.
+If you don't know, you can make them 100.
 ```
     <limits>
         <clients>100</clients>
-        <sources>20</sources>
+        <sources>100</sources>
         ...
     </limits>
 ```